Azure Cache for Redis network isolation options

 Azure Virtual Network injection

-Virtual Network (VNet) is the fundamental building block for your private network in Azure.
-VNet enables many Azure resources to securely communicate with each other, the internet, and on-premises networks.
+Virtual Network (VNet) enables many Azure resources to securely communicate with each other, the internet, and on-premises networks.
 VNet is like a traditional network you would operate in your own data center.
-However, VNet also has the benefits of Azure infrastructure, scale, availability, and isolation.

 Limitations of VNet injection

-• Creating and maintaining virtual network configurations can be error prone.
-Troubleshooting is challenging.
+• Creating and maintaining virtual network configurations is error prone.
+Troubleshooting network configuration issues is challenging.
 Incorrect virtual network configurations can lead to various issues:

-• obstructed metrics transmission from your cache instances,
+• loss of metrics for your cache instances

 • VNet injected caches are only available for Premium-tier Azure Cache for Redis instances.